Carina Heights

 Employment conditions in Carina Heights remain below the national average according to AreaSearch analysis

-The area has a notably high concentration in professional & technical employment, at 1.2 times the regional average.
-However, transport, postal & warehousing has limited presence with 4.1% employment compared to the regional average of 5.6%.
-Local employment opportunities appear limited as indicated by the difference between Census working population and resident population counts.
-Over the year to September 2025, labour force levels increased by 0.6%, while employment decreased by 0.5%, causing a 1.0 percentage point rise in unemployment rate.
-This contrasts with Greater Brisbane where employment rose by 3.8% and unemployment fell by 0.5 percentage points.
-State-level data to 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Carina Heights' employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years.
+Conversely, transport, postal & warehousing had limited presence with 4.1% employment compared to the regional average of 5.6%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels increased by 0.6%, while employment decreased by 0.5% in Carina Heights, causing the unemployment rate to rise by 1.0 percentage points.
+This contrasts with Greater Brisbane where employment rose by 3.8%, the labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Carina Heights.
+These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Carina Heights's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, although it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment